Skip to content

 San Francisco

-With a population of almost 850,000 people, San Francisco is one of the most extensive markets for data centers and service providers in the United States.
-The city attracts companies from different industries and is a high-tech innovation and development hub.
-Furthermore, San Francisco is strategically close to other data center markets like Oakland, Silicon Valley, San Jose, and Emeryville.
+The city attracts companies from different industries and remains a major technology and AI hub.
+Furthermore, San Francisco is strategically close to other Bay Area data center markets like Oakland, Silicon Valley, and San Jose.

 San Francisco Data Center Market Stats